engenmt-pp/Alice/README.md

 ## Shipping

-In this section, we'll add a default shipping option for our order and update them upon learning the customer's shipping address.
+In this section, we'll add a default shipping option for our order and update the shipping options upon learning the customer's shipping address.

 To begin, we'll add a default shipping option by modifying our API request to create an order: